Oliva Sabuco: Summary

-Without definitively solving the mind body problem, Sabuco moves philosophy a step in that direction by providing both a new chemical explanation, with white fluid as a vehicle of mind body interaction, and an explanation of the role of emotions on physical health.
+Without definitively solving the mind-body problem, Sabuco moves philosophy a step in that direction by providing both a new chemical explanation, with white fluid as a vehicle of mind-body interaction, and an explanation of the role of emotions in physical health.

 Later life

 Credit for her work was sometimes given to her father, Don Miguel Sabuco y Alvarez, because of a powerful letter written by him claiming the work as his own.
 His letter and a promissory note written by Sabuco's husband and brother were implemented a year following the publication of the book.
-The letter claimed Don Miguel Sabuco as the true author of New Philosophy of Human Nature and an explanation stating that her name was included in an attempt to honor her but she had no legal interest in the volume nor authority over it.
+The letter claimed Don Miguel Sabuco as the true author of New Philosophy of Human Nature and an explanation stating that her name was included in an attempt to honour her, but she had no legal interest in the volume nor authority over it.
 However, recent scholarship has defended her case, claiming that she was the writer.
 Because of the nature of her material, she incurred the attention of the inquisitors and had all her books burned.
 She lived out her days in the convent of Dominican nuns in Alcaraz and took on a monastic habit.
 There, she eventually died around the year 1646.

 Honours

-A crater on the planet Venus was named Barrera in her honour, see List of craters on Venus.
+A crater on the planet Venus was named Barrera in her honour; see List of craters on Venus.